Titantek/ada-outlier-datastory/index.md

 ![distrib_paths_per_game](/ada-outlier-datastory/assets/img/distrib_paths_per_game.png)

 Are there other factors that influence the success rate?
 Let's investigate that.

+HERE:: definition of the shortest path = number of links clicked + 1.
+Shortest path of 2 = the link of the target is already on the start article. explain that we kicked out games where player didn't click at all. so shortest length possible of a game = 2

-One can assume that the shortest is the shortest path, the more likely it is to find a path because both articles are close to each other in terms of links number.
+One can assume that the shorter the shortest path, the more likely it is to find a path, because both articles are closely connected by links.
 This is well illustrated in the following plot.
-The bigger the shortest path is,

-Super plot interactif:
+The longer the shortest path is, the fewer finished paths there are!
+The biggest shortest path for which we have finished paths is 7.
+Only 17.37% of the game collected are victories.
+We also notice that two-thirds of the players did not go far enough anyway to reach the target, as they stopped before even reaching the shortest path length.
+As we could expected it, the bigger success rate occurs for a shortest path of 3 and decreases monotonically while the shortest path increases.

-<iframe src="/ada-outlier-datastory/assets/img/distrib_path_lengths_wrt_shortest_path.html" width="700px" height="500px" alt='distrib_path_lengths_wrt_shortest_path'></iframe>
+<iframe src="/ada-outlier-datastory/assets/img/distrib_path_lengths_wrt_shortest_path.html" width="900px" height="600px" alt='distrib_path_lengths_wrt_shortest_path'></iframe>

+Another parameter might be the number of links leading to the target: intuitively, the more there are the easier it is to reach the article.
+Let's work on this hypothesis.
+The following plot shows the distribution of the links to the target number depending on whether the player found the target.
+The distributions look different!
+Let's try a t-test of independence to confirm our intuition.
+Our null hypothesis is that the two distributions are identical.
+Using the `ttest_ind_from_stats` function from scipy, we obtain a p-value of 0 and a test statistic of 45.50.
+We can thus safely reject our null hypothesis and conclude that the two distributions are indeed different!
+Both distribution shapes are similar, but the one from unfinished paths is shifted to the left and there is a peak at 1.

+<iframe src="/ada-outlier-datastory/assets/img/distrib_links_to_target" width="900px" height="600px" alt='distrib_links_to_target'></iframe>

 Influence of the number of links: scatter plot